 FACT: With proper treatment people with depression can and do get better!

 Life Management Center is here for you if you suspect you or someone you love may be experiencing depression.
-Depression is a serious.
-It affects over 17.3 million Americans.
+It is a serious condition and it affects over 17.3 million Americans.
 We offer crisis intervention, psychiatric care with outstanding physicians, and counseling services.
 You don’t have to suffer alone.
 Call (850) 522-4485 today to learn more about our services and schedule an appointment.

 This content provides information and discussion about mental health related subjects.
 The content provided and any linked material is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.